MessyToilet/GramSleuth2/README.md

 1. Chrome Webdriver
     ---
     - Q: I'm getting "Incompatible release of chrome driver (version ... )".
     - A: Make sure you have the correct version of chromedriver, ie: same version as google chrome.
+Also try upgrading selenium.
         - --
     - Q: Where can get the chromedriver?
     - A: https://sites.google.com/chromium.org/driver/